-Judge James D. Maxwell II of Oxford was appointed to the Court of Appeals by Governor Haley Barbour on February 2, 2009.
-He was later elected in November 2010.
+Judge James D. Maxwell II of Oxford has served on the Court of Appeals since 2009.
+Initially appointed by Governor Haley Barbour on February 2, 2009, Judge Maxwell was elected in 2010 and re-elected in 2014.

-Judge Maxwell is a past president of the Young Lawyers Division of the Mississippi Bar Association, the Lafayette County Bar Association, and Tri-County Young Lawyers (Calhoun, Lafayette, and Yalobusha Counties).
+Judge Maxwell is a past-president of the Young Lawyers Division of the Mississippi Bar Association, the Lafayette County Bar Association, and Tri-County Young Lawyers.
 He has also served on the Board of Bar Commissioners, the Mississippi Bar Foundation, the Diversity in the Law Committee, and the Board of Directors of the Mississippi Prosecutors Association.
-In 2007, the Mississippi Economic Council selected him to participate in Leadership Mississippi, and he was named “Top 40 Under 40” by the Mississippi Business Journal.
+He is a graduate of Mississippi Economic Council’s Leadership Mississippi program and in 2007 was named “Top 40 Under 40” by the Mississippi Business Journal.

 Judge Maxwell frequently lectures on appellate and trial advocacy, legal writing, and Mississippi’s judicial system.
 He and his wife Mindy have two children, Trip and Mae Covington.
-The Maxwells live in Oxford, where they are active members of First Baptist Church.
+The Maxwells are active members of First Baptist Church, Oxford.